The KIT Motion-Language Dataset: Perplexity Analysis

 In contrast, \Cref{table:highest-perplexities} lists the ten annotations that have the highest perplexity, with the same preprocessing steps (as described before).
 It is immediately apparent that the content of this table is vastly different from \Cref{table:lowest-perplexities}.
 The first $4$~sentences are clearly no complete English sentences but instead descriptions in note form.
 Another interesting example is sentence number $5$: Here, the annotator noticed that the motion is broken and used the annotation field to communicate this.
 However, this is obviously a strange annotation, so the high perplexity is expected and desired.
 Annotation number~$8$ appears to be an erroneous annotation where the annotation was presumably submitted prematurely by accident.

-This pattern continuous beyond the few samples listed. \Cref{table:walk-perplexities} illustrates this by listing annotations with increasing perplexity that all describe walking motions.
+This pattern of correlation between perplexity score and the subjective quality of the annotation continuous beyond the few samples listed. \Cref{table:walk-perplexities} illustrates this by listing annotations with increasing perplexity that all describe walking motions.
 Notice that the annotations look decent at first but worsen with increasing perplexity.
 Similarly, \Cref{fig:perplexity_words} depicts the relative occurrence of a keyword in an annotation (e.g. ``walk'') with respect to the perplexity of the annotation.
 This creates a heatmap that, similar to a histogram, shows in which perplexity range the annotations that contain a given keyword lie.
 Since some keywords occur much more frequently than others, we normalize by dividing the number of occurrences in each perplexity range by the total number of occurrences.
 It is immediately apparent that annotations that describe walking motion mostly have low perplexity.
 On the other hand, annotations that contain the keyword ``dance'' and especially ``waltz'' have much higher perplexity.
 This again corresponds to the fact that the motion data contains much less motion recordings of people dancing than walking.

-This clearly demonstrates that the perplexity is indeed an appropriate measure to identify annotations of interest serves as a useful measure to identify motion candidates for future annotation by the user.
+Our analysis clearly demonstrates that the proposed perplexity score serves as a useful measure to identify motion candidates for future annotation by the user.